awsdocs/aws-parallelcluster-user-guide/doc_source/SharedStorage-v3.md

 **\(Optional\)** The shared storage settings for the cluster\.
 Up to 5 Amazon EBS, 1 Amazon EFS, and 1 FSx for Lustre file systems can be specified\.

+**Note**
+If AWS Batch is used as a scheduler, FSx for Lustre is only available on the cluster head node\.

 ```
 SharedStorage:
   - MountDir: string